 I’d love to hear your thoughts .. do you have any other questions you’ve found useful?

-Today I invite you to pay into that relationship bank account by finding something to fix around the home.
-Especially things that would make a difference to your loved ones.
+Today I invite you to pay into your relationship bank account by finding something practical that you can do for someone you care about.
+Something that would make a difference.